-I am a Colorado state licensed acupuncturist, a recent transplant from New York City where I was a NY state licensed acupuncturist for many years.
-I am a Diplomate in Oriental Medicine from the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
-I have an M.S. and B.S. from Touro College’s Graduate Program in Oriental Medicine, and a B.A. in philosophy and English from Union College.
-I am certified in the treatment of oncology by the Integrative Medicine Service division of Memorial Sloan Kettering Cancer Center, among other credits earned through continuing ed.
+I am a Colorado state licensed acupuncturist having worked in New York City as a NY state licensed acupuncturist for many years.
+I am a Diplomate in Oriental Medicine from the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM), have an M.S. and B.S. from Touro College’s Graduate Program in Oriental Medicine, and a B.A. from Union College.

 I decided to become an acupuncturist long ago, after receiving treatment for a sudden, debilitating episode: my lower back muscles seized up, making me unable to stand up straight or walk any distance.
 At the end of that first treatment, I could stand up tall, and followed up with maintenance visits for several months after that.
 I also got rolfed in that period and would recommend it as a treatment method in a heartbeat.
 It’s painful, but it really alters one’s alignment.